KorAP/Koral-Mapper/README.md

 - [x] Support for rewrites
 - [x] Web service
 - [x] JSON script for Kalamar integration
+- [x] Integration of multiple mapping files
 - [ ] Support for negation
 - [ ] Support multiple mappings (by having a check list)
 - [ ] Response rewriting
-- [ ] Integration of mapping files

 ## COPYRIGHT AND LICENSE